Middle-earth peoples: River-spirits

 Spirits of nature tied to rivers and waterways.
 Only two are mentioned by Tolkien: Goldberry, the wife of Tom Bombadil, and her mother the River-woman.
 It is unknown whether these beings are unique, part of a larger race, or a form of Maiar.

 Giants

 Giants (or Ettens) other than Ents are mentioned only a few times by Tolkien.
-Stone giants of the Misty Mountains are briefly mentioned, being said to lob stones at Thorin and Company in The Hobbit.
+In The Hobbit, stone giants of the Misty Mountains are briefly mentioned, being said to lob stones at Thorin and Company.